Diya-Moliki/Votingapp/README.md

-# Votingapp
+# example-voting-app-kubernetes-v2

-Instruction

-Set up Kubernetes Cluster
-Create
+This is based on the original [example-voting-app](https://github.com/dockersamples/example-voting-app) from docker-examples(https://github.com/dockersamples)

+modified to work on Kubernetes